iiasa/message_ix/doc/contributing.rst

 ---------

 Using the GitHub sidebar on your PR, request a review from another |MESSAGEix| contributor.
-GitHub suggests reviewers; optionally, contact the IIASA Energy Program to ask who should review your code.
+GitHub suggests reviewers; optionally, contact the IIASA ECE Program to ask who should review your code.

 - If you want them to follow along with progress, tag them in the PR description, like “FYI @Alice @Bob”.
 - Only formally request review once the code is ready to review.